 - 1. Verification that the workload/caseload ratios for special education service providers meet the requirements in the Operating Standards 3301-51-09 (I) - 2.
-Restraint and Seclusion Policy and current restraint and seclusion data - 3.
-Communication plan with other associated educational agencies (CTCs, DD schools, ESCs) classrooms or other agencies serving students from multiple districts) - 4.
+Restraint and seclusion policy and current restraint and seclusion data - 3.
+Communication plan with other associated educational agencies (CTCs, DD schools, ESCs or other agencies serving multiple districts) - 4.
 Department-approved special education policies and procedures adopted by the agency's board - 5.
 Bell schedule and building maps - 6.
-For preschool, interagency agreements for Part C, Head Start and/or community programs - 7.
-Instructional Delivery Methods for educational agency providing remote learning - 8.
-Any other specific documents or policies identified by Department prior to the review
+Instructional delivery methods for educational agency providing remote learning - 7.
+Any other specific documents or policies identified by the Department prior to the review